 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Contract Callers it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Contract Callers go away.
 Ignoring them sets you up for a possible lawsuit.